devhawala/dodo/readme.md

 ### Development history

+- 2019-07-08
+bugfix: (Courier-connection) if the client supports more than one protocol version, the server must first send the own supported versions before awaiting the first remote procedure call

 - 2019-06-13
 optimization: all file items created in a Deserialize operation (procedure 16) are created in a single Volume modification session, reducing the number of metadata delta files